Society of Hispanic Professional Engineers By-Laws

 Organization’s NAME

-The name of this organization shall be Society of Hispanic Professional Engineers at the University of Illinois Chicago, formerly known as Latino Association Supporting Engineering Careers.
-On social media and other media types it can be labeled as SHPE at UIC or SHPE @ UIC to distinguish it as a Society of Hispanic Professional Engineers chapter at the University of Illinois Chicago.
+The name of this organization shall be the Society of Hispanic Professional Engineers at the University of Illinois Chicago, formerly known as the Latino Association Supporting Engineering Careers.
+Social media and other media types can be labeled as SHPE at UIC or SHPE @ UIC to distinguish it as a Society of Hispanic Professional Engineers chapter at the University of Illinois Chicago.

 ARTICLE II